deminimis/minimalpdfcompress/README.md

 ### Installation

-1. Download the prebuilt `Minimal PDF Compress.exe` from the [Releases page](https://github.com/deminimis/minimalpdfcompress/releases).
+1. Download either the `.zip` or `.exe` from the [Releases page](https://github.com/deminimis/minimalpdfcompress/releases).
-2. Double-click `Minimal PDF Compress.exe` to launch the app.
+2. Double-click `.exe` to launch the app.
-3. It will prompt you to download Ghostscript if you haven't already.
+3. If you are not using the standalone version, it will prompt you to download Ghostscript if you haven't already.

 ### Prerequisites
-- **Ghostscript**: Ghostscript must be installed to process PDFs.
-Download and install it from [Ghostscript's official site](https://www.ghostscript.com).
-The app will prompt you to install it if it’s not found.
-This has currenlty been developed and tested using [Version 10.05.1](https://github.com/ArtifexSoftware/ghostpdl-downloads/releases/tag/gs10051).
-- **Windows OS**: The app is currently optimized for Windows, as it uses `gswin64c.exe` and Windows-specific paths/registry checks.
-It may require modifications for macOS/Linux.
+- **Windows OS**: The app is currently optimized for Windows, as it uses `gswin64c.exe` and Windows-specific paths.
+It should be very simple to use on Linux if you have Ghostscript installed.
+If the popularity gets high I will make a Linux version.

 ![Alt text](https://github.com/deminimis/minimalpdfcompress/blob/main/assets/Screenshot1.png)